detarkende/stremio-ncore-addon/docs/installation-guides/beginners/remote-with-domain.md

 If you are not experienced with selfhosting, then this is the guide for you.

+> [!IMPORTANT]
+>
+> This guide requires you to get a domain name, which you need to pay an annual fee for.
+> This is the only way you can access your addon from outside of your home and share it with friends or family.
+>
+> If you don't need that, you can also read the [Local only](./local-only.md) guide, which doesn't require you to buy a domain.
+>
+> You can change your mind later and switch between the two.

 ## Step 1 - Set up a server

 You need to have a server that will download and stream the content for you.
 Don't worry, you don't need anything fancy, an old PC or a Raspberry Pi will be perfectly fine.